sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 2:15pm, one bike making a clicking noise, so it's a quick post luch stop for nature...

+2:50pm, pitstop at the top of a hulk of a hill.
+Everyones finding their new limits, making so much progress up hills today.
+We're just next to a dilapidated farm, geese roaming free.

 #### Sunday Afternoon — Château de Rambures to Beauvais

 Also coming soon™️